bright/new-www/_posts/2018-08-08-how-my-adventure-with-programming-began.md

 tags: career IT team programming motivation
 image: /images/bright_team-compressor.jpg
 ---
-I have asked 3 devs working with me at Bright Inventions about the beginning of their programming career, first challenges and what they like most about their job.
+I have asked 3 devs, Adam, Agnieszka and Radek, who work with me at Bright Inventions about the beginning of their programming career, first challenges and what they like most about their job.
 Discover their stories and take a look inside our Bright Team.

 ## Adam Bar, Full Stack Developer, [\[WhatWebCanDoToday\]](https://whatwebcando.today/)